franciscoIt/FastAPI-CRUD/README.md

 ## Overview
 i
-This project is a FastAPI-based application designed to explore the FastAPI capabilities.
-Repository pattern.
+This project is a FastAPI-based application designed in a repository patter to explore the FastAPI capabilities.

 ---